 Our Mission

 We are neighbors helping our new neighbors.
-Our mission is to support these families and their children by helping them cover their basic needs, navigate the system, and improve their quality of life and provide a humanizing and welcoming experience as they go through one of the most difficult and uncertain periods of their lives.
+FBFN's mission is to support the families and their children living in Floyd Bennett Field by helping them cover their basic needs, navigate the system, improve their quality of life and provide a humanizing and welcoming experience as they go through one of the most difficult and uncertain periods of their lives.

 Your time goes a long way!

 Whether you are in person or remote, there are so many ways you can help!
 Spanish, French, Chinese, and Arabic speakers are especially appreciated.
-Use this form or reach out to us directly at fbfneighbors@gmail.com.
+For a quicker response, reach out to us directly at fbfneighbors@gmail.com.

 Our Story